IBS-International-Business-School/group-research-project-report-super-team/GROUP RESEARCH PROJECT REPORT.md

 # Group Research Project Report

 ## Team Members:
+1. Sadigova Aydan
-1. Abdubalieva Akmaral
+2. Abdubalieva Akmaral
-2. Aguilar Attila Sebastian
+3. Aguilar Attila Sebastian

-3. Sadigova Aydan
+reqs: between 1,800 and 2,200 words, excluding code snippets, tables, and data visualizations; structure, clarity, use of tables, lists, and code blocks (as applicable).

 ## Declaration
-[ChatGPT 5.0] was used to [brainstorm themes and structure] for this group research project report on [topic].
-Prompt: '...'
+ChatGPT 5.0 was used to brainstorm and research key concepts for this group research project report on image style perception.
+Prompts:
+- ' Introduce the topic of lifestyle and studio images in ecommerce"
+- ' How can a/b testing be implemented using surveys if cannot use website/retailer tools"

 No AI-generated text is included in the final submission.
-Accessed: [Date].
+Accessed: [15.10.2025].
 Available at: https://chat.openai.com/.
 We have retained a complete set of raw data, including questionnaires (papers completed by hand or record downloaded from the online survey platform), recordings, and/or transcripts of interviews, secondary data, etc., as well as data analysis files and documents.

 ## Executive Summary  [_A concise overview of the business problem, research objectives, key findings, and actionable recommendations.
 This section should be no longer than 250 words and written so that a decision-maker could understand the main outcomes without reading the full report._]